Last updated: June 24, 2026

 What is a plunge sauna?

 A plunge sauna usually means a sauna paired with a cold plunge tub or cold-water immersion area.
 It is not a separate sauna type.
-It is a hot-and-cold wellness setup.
+It is a hot-and-cold wellness setup that combines heat exposure with cold-water immersion.

 Is a plunge sauna the same as a sauna and cold plunge?

 Yes, in most searches, people use “plunge sauna” to mean a sauna and cold plunge setup.
-The phrase usually refers to the combination of heat exposure and cold-water immersion.
+The phrase usually refers to the combination of heat exposure and cold-water immersion in one home wellness space.

 What are the benefits of a cold plunge sauna setup?